Skip to main content

 How CoreWeave uses ServiceAccounts with Argo Workflows

-When deploying Argo Workflows from the Applications Catalog, Helm creates creates three ServiceAccounts that segregate permissions between different components of the Argo Workflows system.
+When deploying Argo Workflows from the Applications Catalog, Helm creates three ServiceAccounts that segregate permissions between different components of the Argo Workflows system.
 The names are based on the deployment.

 For example, if the name is my-workflow, the deployment creates these ServiceAccount: